Sibusten/derpibooru-downloader/README.md

     * ```Downloads\8000\8584.jpg```

 ## Tips
-* Be careful of filters when using an API key.
-The filter you have set on your account is the one that will be used by the program to download with!
 * To download a gallery, use this search term: ```gallery_id:{ID}```.
 The gallery's ID is the number at the end of the gallery url.
 You can add other terms to download only part of a gallery.<br>
 Example: ```gallery_id:1```